slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - reward system. culture is influenced by structure. give to the right person -->

-> *"The oldest and largest organisation in the world has only 4 layers of management, that’s the Catholic church."  -- Steve Jobs*
+> *"The oldest and largest organisation in the world has only 4 layers of management, that’s the Catholic church."
+-- Steve Jobs [1955]*

 > *"Don’t postpone to tomorrow what other people can do for you today."
--- Warren Buffett*
+-- Warren Buffett [1930]*

 Managing is delegating.
 A great manager is a great facilitator.
 His responsability is to make his team better.